 Medicaid

 Medicaid and the Children’s Health Insurance Program provide health care coverage for people with disabilities and for low-income Ohioans — families and children, pregnant women and the elderly.
-With a network of over 170,000 active providers, Ohio's Medicaid program cares for more than 3.5 million individuals.
+With a network of over 165,000 active providers, Ohio’s Medicaid program provides coverage for more than 3.2 million individuals, or about 27% of Ohioans.

 The Medicaid program is jointly funded by states and the federal government.
 In Ohio, the current FY 2023 Federal Medical Assistance Percentage, or FMAP, for most Medicaid expenditures is 69.78%; 78.85% for children; and 90% for Medicaid expansion.